 A feature store is a centralized repository that enables data scientists to find and share features and also ensures that the same code used to compute the feature values is used for model training and inference.

 Machine learning uses existing data to build a model to predict future outcomes.
 In almost all cases, the raw data requires preprocessing and transformation before it can be used to build a model.
-This process is called featurization or feature engineering, and the outputs of this process are called features - the building blocks of the model.
+This process is called feature engineering, and the outputs of this process are called features - the building blocks of the model.

 Developing features is complex and time-consuming.
-An additional complication is that for machine learning, the featurization calculations need to be done for model training, and then again when the model is used to make predictions.
+An additional complication is that for machine learning, feature calculations need to be done for model training, and then again when the model is used to make predictions.
 These implementations may not be done by the same team or using the same code environment, which can lead to delays and errors.
 Also, different teams in an organization will often have similar feature needs but may not be aware of work that other teams have done.
 A feature store is designed to address these problems.

 Databricks Feature Store is fully integrated with other components of Databricks.

 Discoverability.
 The Feature Store UI, accessible from the Databricks workspace, lets you browse and search for existing features.

 Lineage.
 When you create a feature table with Feature Store, the data sources used to create the feature table are saved and accessible.
 For each feature in a feature table, you can also access the models, notebooks, jobs, and endpoints that use the feature.